johnotander/axs/README.md

   is='h2'
   size={[
     3, // 24px for all screens
-    2, // 32px at the small breakpoin
+    2, // 32px at the small breakpoint
     1, // 48px at the medium breakpoint
     96 // Set raw pixel values for one-one styling situations ]}>